alsoncahyadi/AstronacciDatabaseSystem/README.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
 A superb combination of simplicity, elegance, and innovation give you tools you need to build any application with which you are tasked.

-## How to migrate by ramosjanoah
+## How to do the migration and seeding by ramosjanoah

 Make sure you have database named 'ads' in your mysql DBMS.
-To do the seeding database, use this command line in terminal in project directory:
+To do the migration, use this command line in terminal in project directory:

 	php artisan migrate